ClusterHQ/flocker/docs/gettinginvolved/infrastructure/packaging.rst

 Dependencies
 ------------

-Flocker depends on a number of packages which aren't available in fedora, or newer versions than are available there.
+Flocker depends on a number of packages which aren't available in Fedora, or newer versions than are available there.
 So the ``build-package`` script bundles those packages into the RPM.
 We refer to these as "sumo" packages.